 - 1. In the Tools toolbar, select the 🎞 Transform tool. - 2.
-In the Transform Tool Properties view, make sure the Peg Selection 🦹 mode is deselected. - 3.
+In the Transform Tool Properties view, make sure the Peg Selection 🧸 mode is deselected. - 3.
 In the Camera or Timeline view, select a layer or object attached to a hierarchy.

-- 4. Do one of the following: - Select Animation > Select Parent or press B to select the parent layer. - Select Animation > Select Child or press Shift + B to select the child layer. - Select Animation > Select Children to select all child layers at the same time.
+- Select Animation > Select Parent or press B to select the parent layer. - Select Animation > Select Child or press Shift + B to select the child layer. - Select Animation > Select Children to select all child layers at the same time.

 When going up or down your node hierarchy, these keyboard shortcuts skip any effect node in the hierarchy and only select either peg or drawing nodes.
 This is because these shortcuts are optimized for cut-out animation.
-In the Shortcuts tab of the Preferences dialog, under General, these keyboard shortcuts are actually called Select Parent Skipping Effects and Select Child Skipping Effects.
+In the Keyboard Shortcuts dialog, under the General section, these shortcuts are named Select Parent Skipping Effects and Select Child Skipping Effects.
 If you want to use keyboard shortcuts to navigate the hierarchy without skipping effect nodes, you can assign custom keyboard shortcuts for the Select Parent and Select Child commands instead.